-Independence Day speech: Self-reliance must become India's mantra, says PM Modi

-This year’s Independence Day celebrations has been scaled down due to coronavirus risks.
+I-Day speech: Coronavirus not a big enough hurdle to hamper self-reliant India’s growth, says Modi

+The prime minister pushed for self-reliance and said the citizens of the country must be ‘vocal for local’.

-Prime Minister Narendra Modi unfurled the national flag at Delhi’s Red Fort on Saturday and is now delivering a speech on the occasion of India’s 74th Independence Day.
+Prime Minister Narendra Modi unfurled the national flag at Delhi’s Red Fort on Saturday and delivered a speech on the occasion of India’s 74th Independence Day.
 The prime minister paid tributes to freedom fighters and praised health workers for their fight against the coronavirus crisis.

-He added that self-reliance must be the mantra of Independent India.
+Modi added that self-reliance must be the mantra of Independent India and said that Covid-19 was not a hurdle big enough to impede the country’s “self-reliant growth”.

-This year’s Independence Day celebrations has been scaled down due to coronavirus risks.
-Only those invited will attend the celebration at Red Fort.
-School children will not participate in the event.
+This year’s Independence Day celebrations was scaled down due to coronavirus risks.
+Only those invited attended the celebration at Red Fort and maintained physical distancing rules.
+School children did not participate in the event.

-Multi-layered security arrangements and physical distancing measures are in place for the 74th Independence Day celebrations at the Red Fort.
+Multi-layered security arrangements and physical distancing measures were in place for the Independence Day celebrations at the Red Fort.
 National Security Guard snipers and Special Weapons And Tactics commandos were in position as Modi delivered his address.
 Around 4,000 more security personnel were deployed at the Red Fort.

 Live updates